cristianconti/pdf2cbz/README.md

 # pdf2cbz
-Docker container for converting pdf to cbz
+Docker container for converting pdf comics and manga to cbz format